THE CODE OF BUSINESS CONDUCT

 Communicating with the media and public

-Please take care not to make personal statements in public that could be interpreted as reflecting the “official” position of Economical.
+Employees must take care not to make personal statements in public that could be interpreted as reflecting the “official” position of Economical.

-Economical is a socially responsible organization committed to creating and sustaining a supportive, safe and healthy workplace.
-Economical embraces principles that prevent occupational illness or injury and promote employee wellbeing through the provision of health and lifestyle resources.
+Economical is a socially responsible organization committed to creating and sustaining a supportive, safe, and healthy workplace.
+Economical embraces principles that prevent occupational illness or injury and promote employee well-being through the provision of health and lifestyle resources.

 Avoiding alcohol and drugs